nteleky/comp116-nteleky/forensics/README.md

 * __What other applications are installed?
 Please elaborate how you determined this information.__

-To find installed applications, we started looking around the file system of the phone and found several suspicious apps in /etc/:
+To find installed applications, we looked in /usr/bin on the linux partition.
+We found a lot of apps that, after Google searching them, are typically used for security purposes (password cracking, port and network scanning, encryption and decryption, private browsing, etc).
+ Here is a small list of some of them:

+Arduino
+Autopsy
+Blind Elephant
 BeEF-XSS
+BurpSuite
+ClusterDB
+Exploit6
+FindMyHash
+iCat-SleuthKit
+Msfcli - Metasploit
+Paros
+SoCat
+TraceRoute
+WPSScan
 SubVersion
 UnicornScan
 UPower